Lunar II Observing Program Coordinator:

 - the lunar phase the observation was made at.
 Use either named phase (i.e., "waning gibbous moon") or lunation day (i.e., "16 day moon").

 c.
-Log written descriptions and/or sketches as specified in the target list.
+Log written descriptions and/or sketches, or images as specified in the target list.
 If you are not doing imaging, then written descriptions will be required for about three-quarters of your observations, and simple sketches will be required for the other one quarter.
 For the sketches, label any major feature your sketch includes, such as additional craters sketched, mountain chains or peaks, or other annotations that will explain certain features of the sketch, like "this area is very rough", or "top of crater has a flat ring".
 The goal here is to build observing and record keeping skills, not to make an artist of you.

 To submit for the Lunar II Observing Program certification:

-1. Submit a COPY of your observing log to the Lunar II Observing Program Coordinator for review and certification (it will not be returned to you).
-You may send a printout, a scanned document, or a text file.
+1. Submit a COPY of your observing log or images to the Lunar II Observing Program Coordinator for review and certification (they will not be returned to you).
+You may send a printout, a scanned document, a text file, or image files.

 2. Include your name, Lunar Observing Program certificate number (or mention your Lunar program submission), mailing address, email address, telephone number, and the name of your local astronomy club or society.
 If you are a Member at Large, identify your status.